 - pebble-style seating

-‘Moderne’ style railings will be installed along the promenade, inspired by the detail of the Coronation Fountain and the character of the Rendezvous Cafe.
-The railings will be positioned at key sites and access points to the beach.
-They will be made from galvanised steel, in white, with a timber handrail.
+‘Moderne’ style railings have been installed along the promenade, inspired by the detail of the Coronation Fountain and the character of the Rendezvous Cafe.
+The railings are positioned at key sites and access points to the beach, made from galvanised steel, with a timber handrail.